Google Now

 Google Now was a feature of Google Search of the Google app for Android and iOS.
 Google Now proactively delivered information to users to predict (based on search habits and other factors) information they might need in the form of informational cards.
-Google Now branding is no longer used, but the functionality continues in the Google app and its discover tab.
+Google Now branding is no longer used, but the functionality continues in the Google app and its Discover tab.

-Google first included Google Now in Android 4.1 ("Jelly Bean"), which launched on July 9, 2012, and the Galaxy Nexus smartphone was first to support it.
+Google first included Google Now in Android 4.1 ("Jelly Bean"), which launched on July 9, 2012, and the Galaxy Nexus smartphone was the first to support it.
 The service became available for iOS on April 29, 2013, without most of its features.
 In 2014, Google added Now cards to the notification center in ChromeOS and in the Chrome browser.
 Later, however, they removed the notification center entirely from Chrome.
 Popular Science named Google Now the "Innovation of the Year" for 2012.

-Since 2015, Google gradually phased out reference to "Google Now" in the Google app, largely removing the remaining use of "Now" in October 2016, including replacing Now cards with Feed.
+Since 2015, Google gradually phased out references to "Google Now" in the Google app, largely removing the remaining use of "Now" in October 2016, including replacing Now cards with Feed.
 At Google I/O 2016, Google showcased its new intelligent personal assistant Google Assistant, in some ways an evolution of Google Now.
 Unlike Google Now, however, Assistant can engage in a two-way dialogue with the user.

 History

 In late 2011, reports surfaced that Google was enhancing its product Google Voice Search for the next version of Android.
 It was originally codenamed "Majel" after Majel Barrett, the wife of Gene Roddenberry and the voice of computer systems in the Star Trek franchise; it was also codenamed "assistant".

 On June 27, 2012, Google unveiled Google Now as part of the premier demonstration of Android 4.1 Jelly Bean at Google I/O 2012.

 On October 29, 2012, Google Now received an update through Google Play bringing the addition of Gmail cards.
 Google Now displays cards with information pulled from the user's Gmail account, such as flight information, package tracking information, hotel reservations and restaurant reservations (as long as the Gmail account is not a Google Workspace account).
-Other additions were movies, concert, stock, and news cards based on the users' location and search history.
+Other additions were movies, concerts, stock, and news cards based on the users' location and search history.
 Also included was the facility to create calendar events using voice input, for instance, "Make a new appointment for dinner with Steve next Thursday at 7 pm".

 On December 5, 2012, an update to the Google Search application brought several new features to Google Now, including cards for nearby events, searching by the camera when at a museum or shop, airplane boarding passes found from e-mail (United Airlines in the first instance, more airlines followed).
 In addition, Google Now would show cards for the weather for upcoming travel destinations, birthday reminders; and monthly summaries of biking and walking activities.
 New voice action features included with this update include the ability to post to Google+, song recognition capabilities, and the ability to scan bar codes.
 However, when the Search 2.5 update hit, Google removed the "Search With Camera" feature.